 The Forest Legacy Program is a federally funded program that provides matching funds to DNR Forestry to purchase land or conservation easement.
 Forest for the Future, a Minnesota-based program, gives landowners a way to sell conservation easements on their lands.

-Since 2000, 34 tracts were completed through the Forest Legacy program, resulting in the protection of over 145,665 acres of environmentally important forestland.
-An additional 214,920 acres was protected by Minnesota Forests for the Future Program (2008-2016) for a total of 360,585 acres These "working forests" protect water quality and provide wildlife habitat, forest products, opportunities for recreation and other public benefits.
+Since 2000 when the Forest Legacy Program started, 34 tracts were completed through the Forest Legacy program, resulting in the protection of over 145,665 acres of environmentally important forestland.
+An additional 221,326 acres was protected by Minnesota Forests for the Future Program (2008-2021) for a total of 366,991 acres.
 Explore the places and projects Forest Legacy and Forests for the Future Programs conserved through the Forest Legacy Interactive Map.
 Through these programs, we maintain forests so all Minnesotans can reap the economic, environmental, and social benefits of these lands.